 Phil Odeen is the retired CEO of TRW and has served on a number of corporate boards.
 He has been active with several Northern Virginia charitable and cultural organizations and currently chairs the Henry M Jackson Foundation and the Lost Tree Village Foundation.
 Phil and his wife Marge actively supported the Virginia Childhelp village and the Northern Virginia advocacy center.
 Phil also served on the national Childhelp Board.

-Charlie Price is Senior Vice President and Chief Security Officer at Leidos.
-Previously, he was Managing Director of Risk & Compliance at MorganFranklin Consulting, LLC.
-Charlie has more than 28 years of FBI experience conducting successful investigations of significant white-collar crimes.
-He served as lead investigator on prominent criminal cases involving corporate fraud, money laundering, bribery, public corruption, bank and insurance fraud, extortion, and embezzlement.
-In 2011, he received the FBI Director’s Award for Excellence in HUMINT (Human Intelligence), the bureau’s highest award, for interviews and interrogations he performed on classified national security matters while deployed to Afghanistan.
+Charlie Price is the Executive Vice President and Chief Strategy Officer at Southern Management Corporation.
+Previously, he was a Senior Vice President and Chief Security Officer at Leidos and a Managing Director at MorganFranklin Consulting.
+Charlie retired from the FBI, where he spent more than 28 years conducting a wide variety of investigations.
+Charlie is a nationally-recognized expert in interviewing and interrogation and, as an adjunct faculty member of the FBI Academy, he taught these subjects both domestically and internationally.
+In 2011, Charlie received the FBI Director’s Award for Excellence in HUMINT (Human Intelligence), the Bureau’s highest award, for interviews and interrogations he performed on classified national security matters while deployed to Afghanistan.